Many or all companies we feature compensate us. Compensation and editorial

 • Most HELOCs come with variable rates

 Home equity loans often come with fixed rates, which can be helpful because they won’t change.
-Variable rates, while often lower than fixed rates, are subject to change depending on the state of the market and interest rates.
+Variable rates are subject to change depending on the state of the market and interest rates.
 Many HELOCs include variable rates.

 • Manage several payments